cgarriv/Segmented-OT-Network/README.md

 Minimum = 0ms, Maximum = 9ms, Average = 2ms
 C:\>
 ```

 ### **_Phase 2: Segmentation_**

 While this flat network was functional, it presented a significant security risk.
 Any device on the network could directly communicate with the critical PLC.
 My next objective was to enhance security by implementing network segmentation, a core principle of the Purdue Model.
-The goal was to logically isolate the Process Cell (Level 1) from the Supervisory Network (Level 2), which would contain devices like an Engineering Workstation and a data-collecting Historian server.
+The goal was to logically isolate the Process Cell (Level 1) from the Supervisory Network (Level 2), which would contain devices like a HMI, an Engineering Workstation and a data-collecting Historian server.

 To achieve this, I replaced the basic switch with a Cisco 3650 Layer 3 switch.
 This device was chosen specifically for its ability to create VLANs and route traffic between them, giving us more control.

 My design called for two distinct VLANs:

-VLAN 10, named PROCESS_CELL, for the PLC and HMI, using the 192.168.10.0/24 subnet.
+VLAN 10, named PROCESS_CELL, for the PLC using the 192.168.10.0/24 subnet.

-VLAN 20, named SUPERVISORY, for the new devices, using separate 192.168.20.0/24 subnet.
+VLAN 20, named SUPERVISORY, for the HMI and new devices, using a separate 192.168.20.0/24 subnet.

 This implementation began at the switch’s CLI.
 First, I created and named the two VLANs.
 With the logical containers in place, I then assigned the physical switch ports to them.
-The ports connected to the PLC and HMI were assigned to VLAN 10, while the ports for the Engineering Workstation and Historian were assigned to VLAN 20.
+The ports connected to the PLC were assigned to VLAN 10, while the ports for the HMI, Engineering Workstation, and Historian were assigned to VLAN 20.
 This step effectively created two separate, isolated domains.

 ```
 Switch# configure terminal